Chacha-A-Chacha/IYF-weekend_academy/basic_REST_API_assignment.md

 5. Document your implementation in the README

 ## Submission
-Submit a zip file containing all required files or provide a GitHub repository link.
+submit a GitHub repository link.

 Good luck!